scenevr/docs/source/protocol.md

 ## Websockets

-To connect to a scene, connect to the url specified in the connect bar, with a websocket connection on port 8080.
+To connect to a scene, connect to the url specified in the location bar, with a websocket connection on port 8080.
 So for example this url:

     http://client.scenevr.com/?connect=chess.scenevr.hosting/chess.xml